Wind power in Virginia: Wind for Schools

 Sponsored by the Department of Energy, the Wind for Schools program has installed small scale wind turbines for educational use at schools throughout state to encourages the incorporation of renewable energy education into the K-12 science curriculum through the Virginia Center for Wind at James Madison University and built by Baker Renewable Energy.
 The first went up at Northumberland Middle and High School at Heathsville.
 Other locations include Luray High School and Chesapeake High School.
 In 2012 turbines were installed at Central High School in Woodstock and Thomas Harrison Middle School in Harrisonburg.

 Rocky Forge Wind

-Rocky Forge Wind was announced in 2015 and originally planned scheduled to be operational by 2017; delays have set back the projected opening.
+Rocky Forge Wind was announced in 2015 and was planned to be operational by 2017; delays have set back the projected opening.

-Coastal Virginia Offshore Wind (CVOW)
+Coastal Virginia Offshore Wind

 The Virginia Offshore Wind Technology Advancement Project (VOWTAP) is a program to establish offshore wind farms in the Atlantic Ocean off the coast of Virginia.
 In May 2014, Dominion Virginia Power was awarded $47 million from the United States Department of Energy (DOE) to help fund the construction of a 12-megawatt demonstration project, consisting of two 6-megawatt offshore wind turbines.
 It intended to have them in full operation in 2017, but postponed the project since the single bid for construction was too high.
 Some exploratory boring off the coast has taken place.
-It was later renamed Coastal Virginia Offshore Wind.
+It was later renamed Coastal Virginia Offshore Wind (CVOW).